 by Beverly Hutchinson McNeff

-In the opening scene of the movie City of Angels, heart surgeon Maggie does everything she can to save the life of her patient only to “lose” him.
-She is devastated by this occurrence since she “did everything right.”
+In the opening scene of the movie City of Angels, heart surgeon Maggie does everything she can to save her patient’s life, only to “lose” him.
+She is devastated by this occurrence since she did “everything right.”
 But in the surgery and in her devastation, she was never alone, for an angel named Seth was there.
-He was actually there for the patient who was to die, but in the process he “touched” Maggie’s life and helped her to begin to question her own “strength” and to think that perhaps there was a power greater than herself at work in life.
+He was actually there for the patient who was to die, but in the process, he “touched” Maggie’s life and helped her to begin to question her own “strength” and to think that perhaps there was a power greater than herself at work in life.

-This is the thrust of workbook lesson 42 from A Course in Miracles.
+This is the thrust of workbook lesson 42 from A Course in Miracles, which has been our thought in the Center’s Prayer Ministry for the month of September.
 We often do not feel God’s strength or vision in our lives because we think we are in control.
 And yet, whether we are aware of it or not, He is with us and all around us, much like the angels in City of Angels.
-Just as the Course tells us angels are the thoughts of God in our mind, this movie’s angels help people by touching their minds, so they feel God’s peace.
+Just as the Course tells us angels are the thoughts of God in our mind, this movie’s angels help people by touching their minds so they feel God’s peace.
 Embracing this workbook lesson’s ideas is much like allowing God’s thoughts (angels) to finally “touch” us.

 You will see because it is the Will of God.
 It is His strength, not your own, that gives you power.
 And it is His